zlatozar/etudes/ComputerSimulation/InstructionSet.md

 O bit of the CCR is set.
 The result is compared to zero to set the other bits of the CCR.
 A _word-addressing exception_ may occur.

-NOTE: These instructions are named FIXR, FIX, and FIXI because integer implementations have been called
+NOTE: These instructions are named `FIXR`, `FIX`, and `FIXI` because integer implementations have been called
       "fixed point" historically.

 ### 105. FIX